-In terms of output value, the production of olives and olive oil represents approximately 10% of the total value of agricultural output (depending on the years, variation is due to high alternate bearing capacity of the olive tree).
-The total production of honey was estimated at 1,620 tons in 2013 with a value estimated at US\$ 32 million, i.e. approximatively 1.5% of total
+In terms of output value, the total production of honey was estimated at 1,620 tons in 2013 with a value estimated at US\$ 32 million3, i.e. approximatively 1.5% of total agricultural output.
+In 2017, the FAO noted that the production of honey has been volatile.
+However, despite the decrease in production, there has been an increasing pattern in the last five years.